DataDog/hiring-engineers/answers.md

 From [API documentation](https://docs.datadoghq.com/api/latest/?code-lang=python) I realised that in order to access the Datadog programmatic API I had to use Applicaton key and API key.

-I was able to access the API key by navigating to the `Integrations` page `API Keys' section.
+I was able to access the API key by navigating to the `Integrations` page `API Keys` section.
 On the same `Integrations page` there is a section that refers to the `Teams page` for the creation of the application key.

 Once I had the keys I used the Python code example provided in [Dashboards documentation](https://docs.datadoghq.com/api/latest/dashboards/) to create my own script.